 No. Each student must have a single edX ID (username and email account) that must be used throughout the five courses.
 Using two different edX accounts is considered cheating.
 We take academic honesty very seriously and will be monitoring this diligently.
 Should we become aware of any suspicious activity, we reserve the right to remove course credit, prevent proctored exam registration, not award a MicroMasters certificate, revoke a MicroMasters certificate, ban you from future MITx Economics classes, and exclude you from consideration for admission to the MIT blended Master’s program in Data, Economics, and Development Policy without warning.

 arrow_drop_down What is the blended Master's program in Data, Economics, and Development Policy? ¶

 The blended Master's in Data, Economics and Development Policy is a new degree program offered by MIT.
 It is “blended” in the sense of combining online learning with one semester in residence at MIT.
 It is the first master's program to be offered by MIT's department of economics.
 Only students who have successfully completed the MITx MicroMasters credential in Data, Economics, and Development Policy are eligible to apply.
 Admitted students receive MIT credit for their MicroMasters classes, and will be able to earn a Master of Data, Economics, and Development Policy degree within approximately half a year.
 You can find more information here.

 arrow_drop_down How to edit personal information, including my name, current address, phone number, etc.? ¶

-Learners can edit their personal information (i. e. change their name) by editing their profile at https://micromasters.mit.edu/learner.
+Learners can edit their personal information by editing the profile at https://micromasters.mit.edu/learner.
 Click on the pencil icon near your name.

 arrow_drop_down How can I unsubscribe from the mailing list? ¶

 We're sorry to hear that you wish to leave MITx MicroMasters.